8 6 15

 I would be interested to know if you were aware that many complications of type 1 diabetes could be prevented with diligent care?

-Please share with is any tips have you found that work for you?
+Please share any tips have you found that work for you?

 Leave your comments in the section below.